 The Nanlite Forza 60 Kit includes a battery handgrip and a Bowens Mount adapter

-A Bowens adapter is invaluable because the Forza 60 has a smaller native mount.
-The compact mount helps the fixture remain as small as possible when necessary.
+A Bowens adapter is invaluable because the Forza 60 has the FM Mount built in.
+The compact FM Mount helps the fixture remain as small as possible when necessary.
 Because a Bowens adapter is now included, you can use the Forza 60 with a vast number of compatible light modifiers, such as the Nanlite Para 120 softbox.

 Light modifiers and accessories for LED monolights